ember-learn/super-rentals-tutorial/src/chapters/11-route-params.md

 wait  #qunit-banner.qunit-pass
 ```

+## Accessing Parameters from Dynamic Segments

 Awesome!
 We're making such great progress.

-Ok, now that we have our `rental` route, let's finish up our `rental` page.
+Now that we have our `rental` route, let's finish up our `rental` page.
 The first step to doing this is making our route actually _do_ something.
 We added the route, but we haven't actually implemented it.
 So let's do that first by creating the route file.

 ```run:file:create lang=js cwd=super-rentals filename=app/routes/rental.js
 import Route from '@ember/routing/route';